Fullmetal Alchemist (TV series): Broadcast and release

 The animation studio Bones adapted the manga into a 51-episode anime series.
 It was directed by Seiji Mizushima, written by Shō Aikawa and co-produced by Bones, Mainichi Broadcasting System and Aniplex.
-Character designs by Yoshiyuki Itō.
+Characters were designed by Yoshiyuki Itō.
 The anime premiered on MBS, TBS, and Animax in Japan from October 4, 2003; it ran until October 2, 2004, with a 6.8 percent television viewership rating.
 During the making of the anime, Arakawa was present in meetings to advise the staff about the world of Fullmetal Alchemist, though she did not write for the television series.
 The series has been released as thirteen DVDs from December 17, 2003, to January 26, 2005, in Japan by Aniplex.
 During January 2009, Bones released a "DVD box archives" of the series.
 It includes the fifty-one episodes, the film, the CD soundtracks, and guidebooks from the series.

 The English dubbed version of the anime was produced by Funimation and debuted on Adult Swim in the United States on November 6, 2004.
 Canada's YTV began airing it on March 3, 2006.
 In the United Kingdom, the anime was broadcast by Rapture TV and AnimeCentral.
 Animax Asia broadcast the series in the Philippines, India, and South Asia.

 Funimation Entertainment released the series as DVD volumes between February 8, 2005, to September 12, 2006.
 Funimation later re-released the series into two DVD volumes in 2009 and again in 2010.
-In the United Kingdom, MVM Films distributed the first eight volumes of the series; however, Funimation gave the rights over to Revelation Films.
+In the United Kingdom, MVM Films distributed the first eight volumes of the series.
+However, Funimation gave the rights over to Revelation Films, who released the final five volumes along with re-releasing the first eight volumes.
 Anime Limited now holds the rights in the UK, and they have released the series in both an ultimate and regular collector's edition Blu-Ray.
 There were plans for a UK DVD release, but these have been put on-hold as of June 2017.
 In Australia and New Zealand, Madman Entertainment originally released the series on 13 volumes, before re-releasing the series in two DVD volume collections, and later on Blu-ray in a boxset.

 A series of five original video animations (OVAs) were also released.
 Most of these are side stories and do not expand on the plot.
 In March 2006, a DVD featuring these OVAs was released in Japan as Fullmetal Alchemist: Premium Collection.
 Funimation acquired and dubbed the "Premium Collection" in late 2008 for English release.
 The DVD was released in English on August 4, 2009.

 Funimation lost its home video and streaming rights for the Conqueror of Shamballa movie on March 31, 2016, and the anime on July 31, 2016.
 As of October 2023, the anime was not available on legal streaming platforms.